-The St. Johns River is the longest river in Florida, flowing 310 miles north from its Headwaters at Blue Cypress Lake in Indian River County to its mouth where it empties in to the Atlantic ocean east of Jacksonville.
+The St. Johns River is the longest river in Florida, flowing 310 miles north from its headwaters at Blue Cypress Lake in Indian River County to its mouth where it empties in to the Atlantic Ocean east of Jacksonville.
 Contrary to what some might think, the fact that our river flows north is not very unusual.
 Water flows in the path of least resistance – there are rivers and tributaries all over the world that flow east, west, north, and south.
-The St. Johns flows north because its Headwaters are a mere 27 feet higher in elevation than where it ends – dropping approximately 1 inch per mile over the course of 310 miles.
-This slow drop in elevation, makes it one of the “laziest” river in the world.
-Nearly 18% of the state, the St. Johns River Watershed Basin covers an area of 8840 square miles and is home to 3.5 million people.
-The Timucuan Indians named the St. Johns River Wekiva, or river of lakes, because there are so many lakes (nearly 3,500!) found in the Watershed.
+The St. Johns flows north because its headwaters are a mere 27 feet higher in elevation than where it ends – dropping approximately one inch per mile over the course of 310 miles.
+This slow drop in elevation makes it one of the “laziest” rivers in the world.
+Nearly 16% of the state, the St. Johns River watershed covers an area of nearly 9,000 square miles and is home to over five million people.
+The Timucua Native Americans named the river we know as the St. Johns, Welaka, or river of lakes, because there are so many lakes (nearly 3,500!) found in the watershed.

-The middle basin begins in east-central Florida where the river widens after it is joined by the Econlockhatchee River, one of 3 major tributaries of the St. Johns.
-The input of water from the Econlockhatchee causes the current in the St. Johns River to become faster, along with the more than 100 springs found largely in this section of the Watershed, attribute to 30% to the river’s natural flow.
-Nearly 1/3 of the manatee population in Florida retreats to Blue Spring to seek the constant 72 degree warm waters during the river winter months.
+The middle basin begins in east-central Florida where the river widens after it is joined by the Econlockhatchee River, one of three major tributaries of the St. Johns.
+The input of water from the Econlockhatchee causes the current in the St. Johns River to become faster.
+There are also more than 100 springs in the watershed, found largely in this section, which attribute to 30% to the river’s natural flow.
+Nearly 1/3 of the manatee population in Florida retreats to Blue Spring to seek the constant 72 degree warm waters during the winter months.
 The middle basin runs through Ocala National Forest and Lake George, the largest lake found on the St. Johns River.